What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 Levy Action Begins

-If the taxpayer ignores all of these warnings, as well as the opportunity for a hearing, the IRS will start levy action.
+If the taxpayer ignores all of these warnings, as well as the opportunity for a hearing, the IRS will start levy action, which is a form of legal seizure.
 This process does not require a court judgment.

 IRS Wage Garnishments, or IRS Levies on Wages

-IRS wage garnishments are a form of levy.
+IRS wage garnishments are a form of levy imposed to collect unpaid taxes.
 A garnishment is called a continuing levy because it is used to take wages as they are earned, not on one specific date.

 A garnishment stays in effect until the back taxes are paid and the levy is released.
 Garnishment includes both wages and commissions.